luisbalvarez1/demoRepo/file.md

 git commit -m "added file.md"

 # make sure to add your username and email if asked
-git config --global user.email "luis.b.alvarez1@gmail.com"
+git config --global user.email "youremail@here.com"
-git config --global user.name  "Lou Alvarez" ~/.gitconfig
+git config --global user.name  "Add your name here" ~/.gitconfig

 # make sure that the default branch for any repo is main instead of master